oppia/oppia-web-developer-docs/Developing-new-features-with-feature-gating.md

 - test feature can be enabled in dev or test environments, but it can never be enabled in production environments.
 - prod feature can be enabled in any of the dev, test, production environments.

 Note: The environment the flag is placed in determines the enviroment(s) where it CAN BE enabled, not where it IS enabled.
 A feature in `test` stage, as mentioned above, can only be enabled in the `dev` and `test` environments, and not in the `prod` environment.
-By default, however, it is disabled in all environments.
+By default (i.e. when the flag is first added to the codebase and its value is yet to be adjusted from the admin page), however, the flag is disabled in all environments.
 See the [Changing Value of Feature Flags](#changing-value-of-feature-flags) section for details on how to enable/disable feature flags.

 ## Usage Example